meeting rooms tavistock

 meeting rooms tavistock, accommodation dartmoor national park, hotel bed breakfast tavistock, tavistock bed breakfast, meeting rooms plymouth, eden project, south devon, holiday accommodation, ensuite, conway stewart hotel, meeting rooms tavistock

-The Plym Valley Railway is currently rebuilding the 0.75-mile (1.21 km) Marsh Mills to Plym Bridge section of the line.
+The Plym Valley Railway is currently rebuilding the 0.75-mile (1.21 km) Marsh Mills to meeting rooms tavistock Plym Bridge section of the line.
 The line is being re-created in 1950s to early 1960s period, preserving steam and diesel locomotives, carriages, wagons and other rolling stock, buildings, machinery and equipment of historic railway interest.

 The Plym Valley Railway have constructed a new platform north of the site of the original Marsh Mills station.
 The trackbed through the original Marsh Mills station is still occupied by the line that serves the Marsh Mills china clay plant.
 The new Marsh Mills platform includes a shop, buffet and small museum.